darrarski/DRSwipeMenu-iOS/README.md

 ## Instalation

 You can integrate `DRSwipeMenu` with your project using Cocoapods.
-To do so, you will need to add one of the following lines to your Podfile:
+To do so, you will need to add following line to your Podfile:

-For stable release (recommended):

     pod 'DRSwipeMenu', '~> 2.0'

-Which creates dependency for version `>= 2.0.0` and `< 3.0.0`

-For most recent or exact development version (not recommended on production):

-    pod 'DRSwipeMenu', :git => 'https://github.com/darrarski/DRSwipeMenu-iOS.git', :tag => 'VERSION_TAG'

-Where `VERSION_TAG` you should put tag name for given version (ex. "v2.0.2").
-It is recommended to set version explicity instead of using most recent version, as backward compatibility is not warranted.

 You can also download zip archive of given release from [releases page](https://github.com/darrarski/DRSwipeMenu-iOS/releases).